shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 Now, Let us code the entry points one by one.

-#### Minting NFT
+## Minting NFT
 The mint function is used for minting new NFTs.
 We first verify the amount at which the minter wants to sell this NFT is positive.
 Then we call our token contract, by inter-contract calling.
-Once the inter contract call is made we update our data big map.
-Here, We are sending metadata to the `Token` contract.
+Once the inter contract call is made, we update our `data` big map.
+Here, We are also sending metadata to the `Token` contract.

 We add a new token in our big map and set the holder as the contract, author as the sender, amount at which this will be sold as the input parameter `amount` and `collectable` True.